 There are a few options that you have to get somewhat 5.1 surround sound from your 3.5 AUX cables.
 Here they are:

 Use three 3.5 Cables: One of the easiest ways to get 5.1 surround using AUX cables is to split the signal using multiple connectors.

 In this case, you can use three AUX cables.
-You would use one for the front two speakers, one for the rear two speakers, and another one for the centre speaker and subwoofer.
+You would use one for the front two speakers, one for the rear two speakers, and another one for the center speaker and subwoofer.
 You can also opt to use an additional cable and give the subwoofer and center separate connectors.

 USe Pro Logic or Matrix Sound: Pro Logic or Matrix sound is an analog approach to surround sound.
-With this system, a third and sometimes fourth channels of sound are combined into the two front stereo channels.
+With this system, third and sometimes fourth channels of sound are combined into the two front stereo channels.
 After that, this combined sound is then partially decoded.
 Examples are SQ, QS, and Dolby Surround.

 In other words, this system uses smart encoding to convert a 2 channel system to produce front left, right, and center channels.